 Passionate about conducting research through a master’s or doctoral degree in engineering at the Department of Mechanical and Industrial Engineering?
-You will not want to miss Graduate Research Days 2022 (GRD2022) on February 24, and February 25, 2022.
-GRD2022 is a unique opportunity to experience virtually what U of T Engineering can offer you as a graduate student and connect you with potential supervisors in your field of study.
+You will not want to miss Graduate Research Days 2023 (GRD2023) from February 23 to February 25, 2023.
+GRD2023 is a unique opportunity to experience what U of T Engineering can offer you as a graduate student and connect you with potential supervisors in your field of study.

 While many top applicants to U of T Engineering will be invited to attend this event, a limited number of spots are available for those who have not yet applied for graduate studies.
-If you’re interested in attending GRD2022 virtually please read on to find out more about this program.
+If you’re interested in attending GRD2023 please read on to find out more about this program.

 Did you know?